netanel152/dockerized-app-deployment/README.md

    - **Note:** The password for the root user is `150293`.

 ### Project Files Location
-- All necessary files are located at `/home/sf-dockerized-app-deployment`.
+- All necessary files are located at `/home/sf_dockerized-app-deployment`.

+- Navigate to the specified path to begin executing the scripts.

 ## Running Scripts

+- Execute the `./build_and_deploy_containers.sh` script located in `/home/sf_dockerized-app-deployment` to build and deploy the containers.

 Before running any scripts, ensure you are in the project's root directory.